zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/secure_endpoints/secure_endpoints.md

-# RESTful Services for your Autonomous Database - Securing a REST Endpoint
+# Modern App Dev with Oracle REST Data Services - Securing a REST Endpoint

 ## Introduction

-In this lab you will Securing the REST Endpoint
+In this lab you will Securing the REST Endpoint XXX

 Estimated Lab Time: 10 minutes

 ### Objectives

-- Enable a user for REST access
+- XXX
-- Publish a RESTful service for a database table
+- XXX
-- Secure the REST service
+- XXX

 ### Prerequisites